codeigniter4/shield/docs/install.md

 > php spark shield:setup
 ```

-2. If you are running CodeIgniter v4.1.x, go to *Manual Setup* 4.

 ### Manual Setup

 There are a few setup items to do before you can start using Shield in